 Five Reasons You Should Be Thinking About Gratitude

-For the last couple of years, gratitude has become a buzz word, but what is it that is so magical about gratitude?
+For the last couple of years, gratitude has become a buzzword.
+But what’s so magical about gratitude?

-I use to read about it and try different ways, but it was really hard for me to be in the attitude of gratitude.
+I used to read about it and try different ways, but it was really hard for me to get in the attitude of gratitude.

-I would get started with a gratitude journal, then I would get impatient or too tired and just stop doing them.
+I would get started with a gratitude journal, but then I would get impatient or too tired and just stop writing it.

-Would start my morning by being grateful, but my mind would often wander off and I would soon forget my new morning routine and that went on for a while.
+Would start my morning by being grateful.
+But my mind would soon wander off and I would forget my new morning routine.

-Then something happened in my life and I knew that things couldn’t continue the way they did.
+Then something happened and I knew that things couldn’t continue the way they did.

 I needed a change and decided to get dedicated.

-Knowing if I wanted to turn my life around, I need to do things I haven’t done before.
+Knowing if I wanted to turn my life around I needed to do things I hadn’t done before.

-The first thing I did was to start make gratitude list of five things to be grateful for every night.
-Regardless of what I was doing, how sleepy or tired I was, I always wrote my list, and that has been the best thing I have ever done.
+The first thing I did was to start making a gratitude list of five things to be grateful for every night.
+Regardless of what I was doing, how sleepy or tired I was, I always wrote my list.
+That has been the best thing I have ever done.

-Since I started being grateful, it has been a big part of my life and I feel that it has changed me.
+Since I started being grateful, I breathe better.
+It has been a big part of my life and I feel that it has changed me.

-Below are some of the changes I have experienced and tools that I have used to get started, and continually use to be in the energy of gratitude, here comes.
+Below are some of the changes I experienced and tools I used to get started, and continually use to be in the energy of gratitude, here goes.